zalando-stups/planb-cassandra/README.rst

 such as Scalyr.)
 To do so pass an empty string for this parameter ``--appdynamics-application=''``.

-It might be required to update the Security Group(s) to allow SSH access (TCP port 22) from Odd_ host.
+It might be required to update the Security Group(s) of the Cassandra cluster to allow SSH access (TCP port 22, Jolokia Port 8778) from Odd_ host.
 After that is done, you can use `Più`_ to get SSH access and create your application user and the first schema:

 .. code-block:: bash